patrickstowell/PHY303-Lectures/_sources/phy303-unit3-shellmodel-and-spin.md

 This shell model idea is of course tied up with introducing Quantum Mechanics to our nucleus.
 The basis of QM here as seen before, is that we introduce a nuclear potential well.
 It is the QM treatment of this Well that will determine (1) the energy levels (shells) that nucleons are allowed to occupy, and (2) how many nucleons can occupy each level.

-As an example the simplest model for the Nuclear Well might be that associated with a Harmonic Oscillator, resulting in equally spaced energy levels throughout the well as shown in [Fig. 7](harmonics)
+As an example the simplest model for the Nuclear Well might be that associated with a Harmonic Oscillator, resulting in equally spaced energy levels throughout the well as shown in {numref}`harmonics`.

 :::{figure-md} harmonics
 <img src='image-19.png' width="70%" alt="Harmonic oscillator diagram">